mlidbom/Compze/Website/paradigms/semantic-events/introduction.md

-﻿### Semantic Events?
+﻿### So what does all of that mean in practice?
-Rather than get bogged down in trying for a definition, let's just dive right in to code using semantic events.
+Let's dive right in to some code illustrating semantic events.

 This is the root of the event inheritance hierarchy.
 By some level of indirection, every event implements it:
 [!code-csharp[](introduction.cs#IEvent)]